 Though small – the entire experience can be done in thirty minutes – the Underground Railroad Heritage Center contains more emotional impact in its modest footprint than most history museums and sites many times its size.
 It should be an essential part of any visit to the Cataract City.

 The Underground Railroad Heritage Center is located at 825 Depot Avenue W. in Niagara Falls.
-It is open Tuesday through Sunday at 10 am.
-For more information visit niagarafallsundergroundrailroad.org
+It is open Thursday through Sunday from 10am-5pm.
+For more information visit niagarafallsundergroundrailroad.org.